Adding a Folder to a Content Area

-- Type a name for the folder in the Name box.
+- On the Create Content Folder page, type a name for the folder in the "Name" box.

 If you would like to color-code your folders to make them easier to identify, you can choose a color other than the default (black)

-by clicking the button and selecting the color you want from the
+by clicking the double down-arrow next to the current black color square and selecting the color you want from the

 We recommend that you type a brief description of the folder in the Text box, so your students will have a sense of the files contained

-The figure just above shows how the screen will appear in Internet Explorer.
-If you want to add special formatting to your text,
+If you want to add special formatting to your description text,

 we recommend that you type the text first without any formatting, then